mapp-digital/shopware-plugin/README.md

 ## Installation ##

-1. For *Shopware plugin* you should put plugin sources to Shopware `src/custom/plugins/` folder cleaning `shopware-plugin` names/folders first, app will automatically detect all plugins that residue within this folder,
+1. For *Shopware plugin* you should put this repo plugin sources to Shopware `src/custom/plugins/` folder cleaning `shopware-plugin` names/folders first, app will automatically detect all plugins that residue within this folder,

 2. If upgrading from previous version please remember to update database